 GOVERNMENT SUPPORT CLAUSE

 This invention was made with Government support provided by subaward of federal funds awarded via the Arctic Domain Awareness Center (ADAC) at the University of Alaska Anchorage (UAA).
-Specifically, the associated research with this invention is based on work supported by the U.S. Department of Homeland Security under Grant Award Number 2014-ST-ML002-03; the Center for Maritime Research (ADAC).
-In accordance with DHS Science and Technology (S&T) Office of University Programs -UAA ADAC Cooperative Agreement, DHS S&T has certain rights in the invention which is access to intellectual property royalty free.
-This invention was made with Government support under 17STADA0001-02-00 awarded by the Department of Homeland Security.
-The Government has certain rights in the invention.
+Specifically, the associated research with this invention is based on work supported by the U.S. Department of Homeland Security (DHS) under Grant Award Number 2014-ST-ML002-03; the Center for Maritime Research (ADAC).
+In accordance with DHS Science and Technology (S&T) Office of University Programs (OUP)-UAA ADAC Cooperative Agreement, DHS S&T has certain rights in the invention which is access to intellectual property royalty free.

+ACKNOWLEDGEMENT OF EFFORT

+DHS S&T OUP and the University of Alaska Anchorage Arctic Domain Awareness Center acknowledge that this work was made possible, in part, by the efforts the Artic Domain Awareness Center (ADAC) and the University of Anchorage for collaboration and expertise in conducting and administering uniquely difficult Arctic research.
+Including the following skilled hands of the ADAC, Douglas Causey, PhD, Principal Investigator, University of Alaska, Anchorage (UAA) Nettie Labelle-Hamer, PhD, Research Director, Interim Vice Chancellor of Research at University of Alaska Fairbanks (UAF), Randy Kee, Maj Gen (Ret.)
+USAF, MS, Executive Director, UAA and Commissioner, U.S. Arctic Research Commission, Heather Paulsen, MBA, Finance Director, UAA, LuAnn Piccard, MSE, PMP, Project Management Director, UAA, Jason Roe, USCG (Ret), Assistant Director & Senior Research Professional, UAA, Elizabeth Matthews, MS, Education and Administrative Manager, UAA, Connor Keesecker, BA, Research and Communications.

+Furthermore, the ADAC respectfully acknowledges the accomplishments of the Development of Propeller Driven Long Range Autonomous Underwater Vehicle (LRAUV) System for Under-Ice Mapping of Oil Spills and Environmental Hazards teams at Woods Hole Oceanographic Institution (WHOI) and Monterey Bay Aquarium Research Institute (MBARI).
+Including the following skilled personnel, Amy Kukulya (WHOI), Brett Hobson (MBARI), Dr. James Bellingham (WHOI), Noa Yoder (WHOI), Amanda Besaw (WHOI), Ryan Govostes (WHOI), Steven Seeberger (WHOI), Daniel Gomez-Ibanez (WHOI), Dr. Chris Reddy, (WHOI), Sean Whelan (WHOI), Brian Kieft (MBARI), Ben Raanan (MBARI).

 BACKGROUND

-Human activities, including oil and gas, shipping, and tourism, are increasing in the northern, arctic seas.
+Human activities, including oil and gas, shipping, and tourism are increasing in the northern, arctic seas.
 As these activities increase, the possibility of an oil-spill or other contamination increases.
 Operation and response to any spill in artic waters is made more difficult due to the ice-covered portions of the ocean.
 The artic poses many unique challenging conditions, making effective response efforts much more difficult.
-Currently, there is no United States Coast Guard (USCG) baseline for an autonomous under water vehicle (AUV) to meet the unique demands of Arctic operations that requires a minimal logistical footprint, a small operational team and oil detection and mapping capability.
+Currently, there is no United States Coast Guard (USCG) baseline for an autonomous under water vehicle (AUV) to meet the unique demands of Arctic operations that requires a minimal logistical footprint, a small operational team, and oil detection and mapping capability.

 A desirable solution would be a solution that could respond, find, characterize, and map a spill in Arctic conditions, including the denied space of under-ice water (i.e., ice-covered areas).
 The desired solution would preferably be autonomous with little to no human presence.
 Ideally, humans would only be used to deploy and recovery an AUV.
 The AUV would then perform all of the remaining duties without a nearby human presence.